Kernix13/vision-grid-express/README.md

 > _The following resources were helpful during the design and development process_

-- Code:You Slack for Q&A
+- Code:You module lesson material, suggested videos, and Q&A in Slack
 - [MDN CSS Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties) for syntax and examples
 - Traversy Media Discord server: help with npm packages and Biome
 - [Traversy Media Favicon Generator](https://webutils.io/tool/favicon-generator) for generating my favicons.